teejlab/API-Risk-Assessment-Framework/docs/technical_report.md

 </br>

 ### Feature Engineering
 From the 17 variables provided to us by TeejLab, most of the rows were categorical or text features.
-As such, in order to draw out more information, it was essential for us to extract and/or engineer several features - (1) PII and FII extraction, (2) quantify exposure frequency, (3) quantify risk associated with server location, and (4) imputation of security test.
+As such, in order to draw out more information, it was essential for us to extract and/or engineer several features.
+These included (1) PII and FII extraction, (2) quantify exposure frequency, (3) quantify risk associated with server location, and (4) imputation of security test.
 All the relevant code can be found in [this document](https://github.com/teejlab/API-Risk-Assessment-Framework/tree/main/src/utils)
 </br>
 </br>

 ### Supervised Learning
-We attempted the following algorithms:
+The team attempted the following algorithms, namely
 - Logistic Regression
 - Tree-based Models: Decision Tree, Random Forest, XGBoost, CatBoost
 - K-Nearest Neighbors (KNN) and Support Vector Machines (SVM)

 The process of testing each algorithm can be found in these two notebooks: (1) [Logistic Regression, KNN, SVM](https://github.com/teejlab/API-Risk-Assessment-Framework/blob/main/notebooks/ml/1_logisticregression_knn_svn.ipynb) and (2) [Tree-based Models](https://github.com/teejlab/API-Risk-Assessment-Framework/blob/main/notebooks/ml/2_treebasedmodels.ipynb).

 Ultimately, we chose to use Logistic Regression as it offered us high interpretability and its performance was on par with more complex models.
+More specifically, this meant that we were able to understand, for instance, that a coefficient of higher magnitude for logistic regression indicates that the feature was more important for this model, and that the direction sign (positive or negative) indicates an increase in one unit of that feature will result in increase or decrease by x units respectively.
+As for other models, the coefficients had different meanings, such as Gini Inpurity, which was not as intuitive as feature importance.
+With regard to scores, all models attained recall scores or more than 0.96.
+Please refer to the notebooks highlighted above.

 In addition to selecting the models, we also reduced the dimensionality of the features.
-From 53 features, we were able to reduce the number of features required to eight.
+From 53 features (due to feature engineering), we were able to reduce the number of features required to eight.
 The team attempted several algorithms, namely
 - Recursive Feature Elimination (RFE)
 - Recursive Feature Elimination with Cross-validation (RFECV)
 - SelectFromModel().

-In the end, we used RFE as it was the most consistent and resulted in a great dimensionality reduction.
-RFECV selected different quantities and selection of features each time, while SelectFromModel() only reduced the dimensionality by one.
+RFE is a backward selection method which recursively considers a smaller feature set, RFECV works similarly but eliminates features based on validation scores, while SelectFromModel selects the relevant features based on feature importance.
+We ultimately chose RFE as it was the most consistent and resulted in the greatest dimensionality reduction from 53 to eight.
 The process of testing each algorithm can be found in this [notebook](https://github.com/teejlab/API-Risk-Assessment-Framework/blob/main/notebooks/ml/3_feature_selection.ipynb).

 ## Results
 The main scoring metric is Recall, with an acceptance criteria of more than 0.9.
 We understood that it is critical to correctly identify the High Risk classes, while also ensuring that not too many Low and Medium risk labels are incorrectly classified as High Risk.

-The team has managed to optimise the final model which has a recall score of 0.99 on the validation set.
+The team has managed to optimise the final model.
+It has a recall score of 0.99 on the validation set.
 Results can be found in this [notebook](https://github.com/teejlab/API-Risk-Assessment-Framework/blob/main/notebooks/ml/1_logisticregression_knn_svn.ipynb).

 ## Room for improvement
 The team understands that API Risk Assessment is a completely novel field, and there is no ground truth to the current risk labels.
 As such, the team set out to investigate the validity of the risk labels.
 This exploration can be found in this [notebook](https://github.com/teejlab/API-Risk-Assessment-Framework/blob/main/notebooks/eda/eda-clustering.ipynb).